How to Care for Halo Extensions in Winter and on Ski Trips

 • Brittle ends and breakage

-Halo extensions need extra care because they don’t receive natural oils from the scalp, making moisture protection essential.
+Halo extensions need extra care because they don’t receive natural oils from the scalp, which makes moisture protection essential.

 how to care for halo extensions